-Pastor John, last time you explained why you memorize Scripture — why it’s a priority for you, and you challenged us to memorize Romans chapter 8.
+Pastor John, last time you explained why you memorize Scripture — why it’s a priority for you — and you challenged us to memorize Romans 8.
 Last time you said you wanted to give some concrete, practical suggestions on how to do that.
-So lets talk about that today.
+So let’s talk about that today.
 What are some very basic steps that can help us memorize Scripture?

 So I have had some amazing experiences of people reciting Scripture.
-John Bloom, the president of Desiring God, recited the entire book of Hebrews from memory as the main message in one of the worship services at his church and so I have been working on this and believe in it and I want to help people with some hows here.
+Jon Bloom, the president of Desiring God, recited the entire book of Hebrews from memory as the main message in one of the worship services at his church.
+So I have been working on this and believe in it, and I want to help people with some how-to’s here.
 So here is a suggestion.

 Andy Davis has written a little booklet.
-It is online for free in a PDF called An Approach to Extended Memorization of Scripture.
+It is online in a PDF called An Approach to Extended Memorization of Scripture.
 And I would recommend to everybody to look at it, but I will give you the summary of how it helped me here.
-So if you are going to memorize Romans eight with me over the next 40 days or so, because there are 39 verses in it and that is a verse a day, I will show you how I do it.
-And this is just basically I am repeating what Andy says so I give him full credit for these suggestions and I thank him for inspiring me and helping me.
+So if you are going to memorize Romans 8 with me over the next forty days or so — because there are 39 verses in it, and that is a verse a day — I will show you how I do it.
+And I am basically just repeating what Andy says so I give him full credit for these suggestions, and I thank him for inspiring me and helping me.

-Next day, day two, you say that verse 10 times without looking.
+On the next day — day two — you say that verse ten times without looking.
 If you have trouble, you look.
 Get it down.
-And then you go to verse two.
+And then you go to verse 2.
 Do exactly the same thing.
-Read it 10 times.
+Read it ten times.
 Close your eyes.
-Say it 10 times.
-And then say the two together and the same thing day three.
-Recite verses one and two and then say the third verse 10 times and you read it 10 times and then say it 10 times and right on through 39 times.
+Say it ten times.
+And then say the two together and the same thing on day three.
+Recite verses one and two and then say the third verse ten times, and you read it ten times, and then say it ten times and right on through 39 times.

 The trick is going to be staying with it and repeating the long passage.
 It gets longer every day.
 So it is going to take more time every day to do this.
 But it doesn’t take a lot of time.
-I am setting aside maybe 10, 15 minutes a day in the New Year to nail down some things that I have worked on in the past and to make some progress.
+I am setting aside maybe ten or fifteen minutes a day in the new year to nail down some things that I have worked on in the past and to make some progress.
 I want to memorize Philippians again.
-I had it a couple of years ago and I want to make sure I have it again when I teach on it in fall.
+I had it a couple of years ago, and I want to make sure I have it again when I teach on it in fall.

 So that is my suggestion.
-Go to Andy Davis’ article online.
+Go to Andy Davis’s article online.
 Grab it.
 Don’t grow weary in this battle.
-Pray, pray for strength as you begin and let the Bible talk to you powerfully and commit to do it.
+Pray.
+Pray for strength as you begin, and let the Bible talk to you powerfully, and commit to do it.
 It just infinitely worth it.